Cavtat

 Cavtat (/hr/, Ragusa Vecchia) is a village in the Dubrovnik-Neretva County of Croatia.
-It is on the Adriatic Sea coast 15 km south of Dubrovnik and is the centre and the main settlement of Konavle municipality.
+It is on the Adriatic Sea coast 15 km south of Dubrovnik and is the center and main settlement of Konavle municipality.

 History

 Antiquity

-The original city was founded by the Greeks settlers from Corinth in the 6th century BC under the name of Epidaurus (or Epidauros, Ἐπίδαυρος).
+The original city was founded by Greek settlers from Corinth in the 6th century BC under the name of Epidaurus (or Epidauros, Ἐπίδαυρος).
 The surrounding area was inhabited by the Illyrians, who called the city Zaptal.

 The town changed its name to Epidaurum when it came under Roman rule in 228 BC.
 Justinian I the Emperor of the Byzantine Empire sent his fleet to Cavtat during the Gothic War (535–554) and occupied the town.